 On October 22, 1982, “The Honeymoon Killers” (1969) opened as a midnight show.
 I had seen it somewhere and become convinced it would appeal to the same crowd that loved absurd comedies by Luis Buñuel and Robert Altman, plus those trash culture aficionados who had adored previously popular midnight shows, such as “Eraserhead” (1977), or “Harold and Maude” (1971).

-A droll murder spree movie in black and white, it turned out “The Honeymoon Killers” mostly appealed to me … when I was in what we might term a "goofy" mood.
-Anyway, I saw it as a comedy.
+A droll murder spree movie in black and white, it turned out “The Honeymoon Killers” mostly appealed to me … when I was in a goofy mood.
+Unlike most people, I saw it as a comedy.
 In its two-week run, it came close to setting the all-time record for worst attendance for a Biograph midnight show.

-Note: The Biograph's midnight show record-setter for least attendance was "Fingers" (1978), directed by James Toback.
-Rea tells me the less said about his decision to book that offbeat film, based on bad advice from a musician, the better.
+Note from Rebus: The Biograph's midnight show record-setter for least attendance was "Fingers" (1978), directed by James Toback.
+Rea tells me the less said about his decision to book that offbeat film, based on some bad advice from a piano player, the better.

 All rights reserved by the author.